 Charlotte and the Nutcracker: The True Story of a Girl Who Made Ballet History by Charlotte Nebres, illustrated by Alea Marley

 This one doesn’t come out until the week of Christmas, but it’s worth taking note of!
 It’s based on the true story of Charlotte Nebres who was the first Black girl to play Marie in the New York City Ballet’s annual Nutcracker production.
 The illustrations in this one are STUNNING and the story is just so sweet.
+It would be so fun to pair this one with the movie or a live Nutcracker show.

 Merry Witchmas by Petrell Ozbay and Tess LaBella, illustrated by Sonya Abby